 As a pilot, the amount of time you spend away from home varies depending on the airline you work for, and its type of operation.

-Pilots at low-cost, charter and short-haul airlines (such as Ryanair, Vueling, TUI or easyJet), you can expect very few night stops and will typically be home most nights.
+Pilots at low-cost, charter and short-haul airlines can expect very few night stops and will typically be home most nights.

-As a pilot at legacy airlines like Lufthansa, BA, KLM etc. touring rosters are common where you might spend 2 – 4 nights away per week staying at European destinations.
+As a pilot at legacy airlines like Lufthansa, KLM etc. touring rosters are common where you might spend 2 – 4 nights away per week staying at European destinations.